ananyajana/tooth_mesh_seg/README.md

-This is the code repository for the paper tilted "3D Tooth Mesh Segmentation with Simplified Mesh Cell Representation". **accepted at ISBI 2023**
+This is the code repository for the paper tilted "3D Tooth Mesh Segmentation with Simplified Mesh Cell Representation". **accepted at IEEE ISBI 2023 (oral presentation)**